forceclosee/roadmapsh-frontend-project/README.md

-# FRONT END PROJECT
+# FRONTEND PROJECT

-Welcome to my FRONT END PROJECT.
+Welcome to my FRONTEND PROJECT.

-This project is based on frontend developer roadmap from [roadmap.sh](https://roadmap.sh/frontend).
+This project is based on frontend developer roadmap from [roadmap.sh](https://roadmap.sh/frontend/projects).

 To make things comfortable for eyes I make all of this project on dark mode.